Anyass3/Anyass3/README.md

 - 👋 Hi, I’m @Anyass3
-- 👀 I’m interested in Javascript, Typescript, nodejs, flutter and dart, Go.
+- 👀 I’m interested in Javascript, Typescript, nodejs, flutter and dart, Go, all the latest coool libs, frameworks, build tools, and everything tech
 - 🌱 I’m currently learning flutter and dart, Go and German
 - 💞️ I’m looking to collaborate on p2p projects
 - 📫 How to reach me Discord anyass#2810; Email: nyassabu@gmail.com